HMBSbige/ShadowsocksR-Android/README.md

-# ShadowsocksRR
+# shadowsocksr
-A ShadowsocksRR client for Android, written in Java.
+A shadowsocksr client for Android, written in Java.